How the Fender AB763 Blackface Deluxe Reverb Amp Works

 The AB763 Deluxe Reverb's slightly undersized output transformer creates output volume compression at high volume levels which adds to touch sensitivity and sustain.
 Couple this compression with the voltage sag caused by the undersized power transformer and the Deluxe Reverb sounds a little spongy and more "tubey" than the other AB763 amps.

 The AB763's fixed bias power tubes sound clean, punchy and loud compared to earlier Fender cathode biased amps.
-Its long tail pair (LTP) phase inverter can easily drive the 6V6 power tubes to full distortion at high volume settings so it offers up plenty of power tube distortion.
+Its long tail pair (LTP) phase inverter can drive the 6V6 power tubes to full distortion at high volume settings so it offers up plenty of power tube distortion.
 From a modern perspective the AB763 amp circuit is a benchmark which set the Fender standard so high that all of the following circuit changes failed to significantly improve the design.
 Most Fender aficionados consider the AB763 circuit to be the Fender high water mark.

 The amp's signal flow in the schematic below is shown by the thick red line from the Vibrato input jack on the left to the speaker at upper right.